sindresorhus/conf/readme.md

 #### projectName

 Type: `string`<br>
-Default: The `name` field in your package.json
+Default: The `name` field in the package.json closest to where `conf` is imported.

 You only need to specify this if you don't have a package.json file in your project.